WordPress/openverse/documentation/projects/proposals/additional_search_views/20230719-implementation_plan_additional_search_views.md

 **Finally**, we apply the ranking and sorting parameters, and "highlight" the fields that were matched in the results.

-The search controller needs to be updated to extract the first 2 steps into `build_search_query` method.
+The search controller needs to be updated to extract the first 2 steps into a `build_search_query` method.
 A new `build_collection_query` should be added and used when the `collection` parameter is present.
 This method should create a filter query for the relevant field and value.

-The pagination and dead link cleanup should be the same for additional search views as for the default search views.
+The pagination and dead link cleanup should be the same for additional search queries as for the default search queries.

 #### Search request serializer updates